cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 }
 ```

-Modify the `sellOrderBook.proto` file to add the order book into the buy order book.
+Modify the `sell_order_book.proto` file to add the order book into the buy order book.
 The proto definition for the `SellOrderBook` should look like follows:

 ```proto
 // proto/ibcdex/sell_order_book.proto